Skip to content

 • What is deliberately out of scope.

-• How to try it on a laptop or on a real fleet.
+• How to try it on a laptop or a real fleet.

 What v1.0 is

 1. The wire and storage shapes are stable.
-Composition plans, the gRPC contract between controller and daemon, the module manifest, the REST surface, and every MongoDB collection are committed contracts.
-Breaking any of them will be a v2 conversation.
-The java/cloud-protocol/contracts/proto-contracts.sha256 hash is the canonical record on the gRPC side; the OpenAPI 3.0 spec is the same on the REST side.
+Composition plans, the gRPC contract between Controller and Daemon, the Module manifest, the REST surface, and every MongoDB collection are committed contracts.
+Breaking one is a v2 conversation.
+The proto-contracts.sha256 hash is the canonical record on the gRPC side; the OpenAPI spec is the same on the REST side.

 2. The HA story is real.
-Multiple controllers run active-active against the same MongoDB and Valkey, gated by lease-scoped fencing.
-The recovery test harness exercises standby promotion at four points — drain, deployment, placement, and in-flight module mutation.
-If you have read the cluster model page, you already know the model; the v1 line is that we are willing to ship it.
+Multiple Controllers run active-active against the same MongoDB and Valkey, gated by lease-scoped fencing tokens.
+RecoveryTest exercises standby pickup at four points — drain, deployment, placement, and in-flight Module mutation.
+The model is on Cluster model.

 3. Supply-chain integrity is enforced, not aspirational.
-Every prexorctl binary is cosign-signed via keyless GitHub Actions OIDC identity.
-Every controller and daemon image on GHCR is signed the same way.
+Every prexorctl binary is cosign-signed through keyless GitHub Actions OIDC.
+Every Controller and Daemon image on GHCR is signed the same way.
 Module bundles use cosign sign-blob with optional offline Rekor SET enforcement, and the production default is modules.signing.required: true — fail-closed.

-The audience is operators of self-hosted Minecraft networks who already know what they are doing on a Linux box and want their cloud orchestrator to know what it is doing on the JVM next to them.
+The audience is operators who already know their way around a Linux box and want the orchestrator next to them to know its way around the JVM.
 If that is not you, the orientation page and the two comparison pages — vs. CloudNet 4 and vs. SimpleCloud V2 — are the honest starting points.

 What ships today